Information for parents

 Government coronavirus action plan

-Government launched the coronavirus action plan last week.
+Government launched the coronavirus action plan.
 This document sets out what has been done to tackle coronavirus (COVID-19), and what it plans to do next.
 The action plan can be found here.

 Updated travel advice for travellers returning from Italy